codingchristine/eyes/README.md

 # Eyes
-Class assignment in MIT Full Stack class to make eyes move with mouse
+Assignment in MIT Full Stack class to make eyes move with mouse.

 ## Requirements
 A text or code editor, such as Visual Studio.